Twinfield/jira-git-hook/README.md

 ## Pre-requisites

 ### Node.JS
-As hook is written in Node.JS, you need to get binary file 'node.exe' from [[http://nodejs.org/dist/]] (it should work on any version, but in case of errors you can try any from this range 0.5.1 - 0.5.7)
+As hook is written in Node.JS, you need to install it.
+You can get installation package from [[http://nodejs.org/dist/]] (it should work on any version, but in case of errors you can try any from this range 0.5.1 - 0.5.7)

-After grabbing binary file you should make it available in PATH (either put node.exe to some folder that is already added into PATH, or add new entry in PATH with folder where you've put node.exe)

 ### Clone repository